saursin/riscv-atom/docs/pages/user-manual/convelf.rst

 Memory Map Format
 ==================
-Memoy map of the target should be specified in python dictionary fomat. one key-value pair (element) in the dictionary must represent one memory block for which a initialization file should be generated.
+Memory map of the target should be specified in python dictionary format. one key-value pair (element) in the dictionary must represent one memory block for which a initialization file should be generated.

-- The **key** should be a string which should repesent the name of the memory block.
+- The **key** should be a string which should represent the name of the memory block.
 - The **value** should be a python list containing atleast 3 elements.

   1. **base address** of the memory block.
   2. **size** of the memory block.
-  3. **name of the initilization file** to be generated.
+  3. **name of the initialization file** to be generated.

-Examples
+Example
 =========
 Let's assume a target that has 3 different memories.